mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 'web' => new Service('Mvc')
 ```

-<p>In the following order, if there is no <a href="https://github.com/mvc5/framework/blob/master/config/alias.php">alias</a>, <a href="https://github.com/mvc5/framework/blob/master/config/service.php">service</a> or <a href="https://github.com/mvc5/framework/blob/master/config/event.php">event</a> configuration for the name web, then an error would occur as there isn't a callable PHP function with that name.
+<p>In the following order, if there is not an <a href="https://github.com/mvc5/framework/blob/master/config/alias.php">alias</a>, <a href="https://github.com/mvc5/framework/blob/master/config/service.php">service</a> or <a href="https://github.com/mvc5/framework/blob/master/config/event.php">event</a> configuration, for the name web, then an error will occur because PHP does not have a function with that name.
 However, one can be added to the main <a href="https://github.com/mvc5/application/blob/master/public/index.php">public/index.php</a> script.
 To easily test this, the name web2 should be used instead.</p>

 ```php
 function web2($request, $response) {